 An email recovery solution must allow for individual, message-level items, including; messages, appointments, tasks, contacts, and attachments to be quickly restored from regular backups and information stores without setting up a dedicated recovery server.

 A large risk to email data within the enterprise is unlawful access to highly sensitive mailbox information.
 Without a method to both secure and audit this access, there can be no guarantee that data is in fact secured.
-This can be any link in a lengthy chain, all the way from the administrator resetting, and therefore knowing, the CEOís password through to proving that some other party had access to his/her mail account.
-Authentication and mailbox data security are both constant battles that need to be monitored closely to ensure that the critical data contained within the email system is available only to those for whom itís intended.
+This can be any link in a lengthy chain, all the way from the administrator resetting, and therefore knowing, the CEO’s password through to proving that some other party had access to his/her mail account.
+Authentication and mailbox data security are both constant battles that need to be monitored closely to ensure that the critical data contained within the email system is available only to those for whom it’s intended.

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.

 Receive a daily digest of the latest security news.